TIBCOSoftware/snappydata/docs/howto/stop_snappy_cluster.md

 <!---## Stopping Individual Components in a Cluster

-SnappyData recommends to stop the cluster using the `./sbin/snappy-stop-all.sh` command.
+TIBCO ComputeDB recommends to stop the cluster using the `./sbin/snappy-stop-all.sh` command.
 However, you can stop individual components in a cluster.

 To stop individual components, do the following: